"She Can't Read"

 "I hand her a newspaper; she just stares at it."

 It’s heartbreaking.
-Reading was once comfort for so many.
-It is often part of a person's identity and a great source of joy.
+Reading once served as a source of comfort for so many.
+It often forms a part of a person's identity and is a great source of joy.

-Here’s what 30+ years of research and real-world experience have taught us: Many people living with dementia can still read.
-We’ve just been offering the wrong tools.
-Traditional books and newspapers weren't designed for changing cognition.
+Here’s what 30+ years of research and real-world experience show: Many people living with dementia can still read.
+We’ve just used the wrong tools.
+The purpose of traditional books and newspapers has not been to change cognition.

-When text feels crowded, sentences run long, and readers are expected to remember names or details from one page to the next, reading can quickly shift from something enjoyable to something exhausting.
+When text appears crowded, sentences feel long, and readers need to remember names or details from one page to the next, reading can quickly shift from something enjoyable to something exhausting.

-CONNECT's Reading Materials help to restore the joy of reading for persons living with dementia through clinically proven design and formatting, a memory-friendly writing style, and thoughtfully developed techniques that support success.
+CONNECT's Reading Materials restore the joy of reading for people living with dementia through clinically proven design and formatting, a memory-friendly writing style, and thoughtfully developed techniques that help readers succeed.

 What is the CONNECT Reading Library?